 With Stephen’s specialized skills, and using The Warbler Guide as a foundation, the team perfected a system that analyzes and defines sounds.
 BirdGenie™ uses hundreds of analytic parameters for each song, some of them undetectable to the human ear, to find the common characteristics in every song.
 Rather than having to learn each individual iteration of a song for one species, BirdGenie™ can find the critical threads that runs through them all, allowing it to identify song variations that it hasn’t previously encountered.
 That unique system is patented and promises to bring great accuracy to song identification.

-Another very exciting aspect of BirdGenie™ is with its partnership with the Cornell Lab of Ornithology.
-By sending anonymous recordings from BirdGenie™ users across the country, scientists hope to learn more about bird song variation and function, an area is which is understudied.
+Another very exciting aspect of BirdGenie™ is with its creation of a nationwide database of song recordings.
+By sending anonymous recordings from BirdGenie™ users across the country, users can help scientists to learn more about bird song variation and function, an area is which is understudied.
 This is a whole new set of data that may wind up being a very valuable tool in the study and conservation of bird species.

 In short, we’re very excited to be producing BirdGenie™!
 The app is so simple to use, it is easy to forget just how much is going on beneath the surface and how much development was necessary to get the app to work.
 The unique skills of our team have come together in a special synergy that’s thrilling to experience and the resulting app is functional, accurate, and, frankly, fun to use.
-We look forward to sharing BirdGenie™ with you and welcome your feedback.
+We look forward to sharing BirdGenie™ with you!